Glycemic Index of Pear - fresh fruit

 What nutrients does Pear - fresh fruit provide?

-Can diabetics include Pear - fresh fruit in their diet?
+Can Pear - fresh fruit be eaten at night?